 Come home to Highland!

 TOWN HALL PROPOSAL: Following a meeting with Dewberry architects, members of the Town Council are rethinking their decision on where to locate a new town hall amid concerns the preferred site adjacent to the Main Fire Station may be too small.
-Residents are invited to attend the August 1 and 15 study sessions as leaders weigh the pros and cons of each site.
 INFO: Click here for more information on the proposed sites under consideration.

 PUBLIC WORKS JOB OPENING: Highland Public Works is looking for an entry-level employee who can operate a front-end loader, jet truck/sewer rodder, black top roller, trucks and other light and heavy equipment.
 Responsibilities include water and sewer line repair/installation, street and sidewalk repair, construction, material transport as well as snow and debris removal.
 Interested job seekers must have a Class B Commercial Driver’s License.
 Applications are available at the Highland Public Works Department, 8001 Kennedy Avenue.
 INFO: Call (219) 972-5083.

-CALLING ALL ARTISTS!
-Highland is looking for local artists interested in completing a public outdoor mural at 2821 Jewett St. The selected artist will receive a $500 stipend and will be reimbursed up to $400 for supplies.
-Click here to review the entire Public Mural Call for Art prior to submitting a proposal.
-SUBMISSIONS: Interested artists are invited to submit a sketch of their proposed mural, including dimensions and bio, to email@example.com by August 15.
+CALLING ALL SCULPTORS!
+Highland is looking for local artists interested in completing a public outdoor sculpture downtown Highland.
+The selected artist will receive a $500 stipend, funded by a grant received from the Northwest Indiana Forum.
+Click here to review the entire Public Sculpture Call for Art prior to submitting a proposal.
+SUBMISSIONS: Interested artists are invited to submit up to three JPGs of sketches or photos of their sculpture, including proposed dimensions, along with a current bio, to email@example.com by September 16.